henrikenblom/SIDPod/README.md

 This mode is as close as you can get to turning the SIDPod off.
 As with pocket mode, all regular controls are disabled.
 Additionally, playback is stopped, as well as USB device clocks.
 In fact, in this mode, even both processor cores are stopped, meaning that the power consumption is next to nothing.
-To enter deep sleep, press the button for more than three and a half second, and to get out, just double-click.
+To enter deep sleep, press the button for more than two and a half second.
+To get out, just double-click.